Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Introduction

+During certification, via the ensemble of heads, the proposed SOME shows competitive certified robustness over the state-of-the-art (SOTA) ensemble method~\cite{horvath2021boosting} with much less computation overhead, demonstrated by extensive experiments.
+Note that SOME is compatible with all single-model-based methods, which can be plugged into training the heads in SOME via regularization~\cite{li2019certified,zhai2019macer,jeong2020consistency} or data augmentation~\cite{salman2019provably,jeong2021smoothmix}.
+SOME acts as an efficient and effective ensemble method, which successfully exemplifies a bridge connecting the methods of improving single models and integrating multiple models for certified robustness.

-In the following, \cref{sec:related-work} outlines related works. \Cref{sec:methodology} introduces the proposed SPACTE, in terms of the multi-head structure and its optimization. \Cref{sec:exp-results} presents extensive experiments on the certified robustness from different aspects. \Cref{sec:conclusion} briefly concludes the paper.
+In the following, \Cref{sec:related-work} outlines related works. \Cref{sec:methodology} elaborates SOME in terms of the multi-head structure and its optimization. \Cref{sec:exp-results} presents extensive experiments on the certified robustness from different aspects. \Cref{sec:conclusion} discusses and concludes the proposed method.